cambiotraining/hpc-intro-sanger/05-job_arrays.md

 Any resources you request (e.g. `-n`, `-R`, `-M` `-W`) apply to each individual job of the "array".
 This means that you only need to submit one "master" job, making it easier to manage and automate your analysis using a single script.

 Job arrays are created with the *-J* option `-J arrayName[start-finish]` where *arrayName* becomes the Job Name and *start* and *finish* are integers defining the range of array numbers created by LSF.
-For example, etting -J as testJob[1-3] would result in three jobs sent: testJob[1], testJob[2], and testJob[3].
+For example, setting `-J testJob[1-3]` would result in three jobs sent: `testJob[1]`, `testJob[2]`, and `testJob[3]`.

-For some unclear reason (which could be a bug! the -J option specified within the script header with #BSUB needs to be one of the first arguments listed.
+For some unclear reason (which could be a bug! the `-J` option specified within the script header with `#BSUB` needs to be one of the first arguments listed.
 We recommend placing it as the third, below -G and -q options.

-With this array list option within -J, LSF then creates a special shell variable `$LSB_JOBINDEX`, which contains the array number for the job being processed.
+With this array list option within `-J`, LSF then creates a special shell variable `$LSB_JOBINDEX`, which contains the array number for the job being processed.
 Later in this section we will see how we can use some tricks with this variable to automate our analysis.

 For now let's go through this simple example, which shows what a job array looks like (you can find this script in the course folder `lsf/parallel_arrays.sh`):